cylc/cylc-doc/src/glossary.rst

       When a Cylc detects that a suite has stalled an email will be sent to the user.
 Human interaction is required to escape a stalled state.

-   Rose configuration
-      Rose configurations are directories containing a Rose configuration file along with other optional files and directories.

-      The two types of Rose configuration relevant to Cylc suites are:

-      * :term:`Rose application configuration`
-      * :term:`Rose suite configuration`

-      See also:

-      * :ref:`Rose Configuration Format`
-      * :ref:`Rose Configuration Tutorial <tutorial-rose-configurations>`
-      * :ref:`Optional Configuration Tutorial
-        <rose-tutorial-optional-configurations>`

-   Rose app
-   Rose application
-   Rose application configuration
-      A Rose application configuration (or Rose app) is a directory containing a :rose:file:`rose-app.conf` file along with some other optional files and directories.

-      An application can configure:

-      * The command to run (:rose:conf:`rose-app.conf[command]`).
-      * Any environment variables to provide it with (:rose:conf:`rose-app.conf[env]`)
-      * Input files e.g. namelists (:rose:conf:`rose-app.conf[namelist:NAME]`)
-      * Metadata for the application (:rose:file:`rose-meta.conf`).

-      See also:

-      * :ref:`Rose Applications`

-   application directory
-      The application directory is the folder in which the :rose:file:`rose-app.conf` file is located in a :term:`Rose application configuration`.

-   Rose built-in application
-      A Rose built-in application is a generic :term:`Rose application` providing common functionality which is provided in the Rose installation.

-      See also:

-      * :ref:`Rose Built-In Applications`

-   Rose suite configuration
-      A Rose suite configuration is a :rose:file:`rose-suite.conf` file along with other optional files and directories which configure the way in which a :term:`Cylc suite` is run.
-E.g:

-      * Jinja2 variables to be passed into the ``suite.rc`` file (
-        :rose:conf:`rose-suite.conf[jinja2:suite.rc]`).
-      * Environment variables to be provided to ``cylc run`` ( :rose:conf:`rose-suite.conf[env]`).
-      * Installation configuration (e.g.
-        :rose:conf:`rose-suite.conf|root-dir`,
-        :rose:conf:`rose-suite.conf[file:NAME]`).

-      See also:

-      * :ref:`Rose Suites`

-   metadata
-   Rose metadata
-      Rose metadata provides information about settings in :term:`Rose application configurations <Rose application configuration>`
-      and :term:`Rose suite configurations <Rose suite configuration>`.
-This information is stored in a :rose:file:`rose-meta.conf` file in a ``meta/`` directory alongside the configuration it applies to.

-      This information can include:

-      * Documentation and help text, e.g.
-        :rose:conf:`rose-meta.conf[SETTING]title`
-        provides a short title to describe a setting.
-      * Information about permitted values for the setting, e.g.
-        :rose:conf:`rose-meta.conf[SETTING]type` can be used to specify the data type a setting requires (integer, string, boolean, etc).
-      * Settings affecting how the configurations are displayed in :ref:`command-rose-config-edit` (e.g.
-        :rose:conf:`rose-meta.conf[SETTING]sort-key`).
-      * Metadata which defines how settings should behave in different states (e.g. :rose:conf:`rose-meta.conf[SETTING]trigger`).

-      This information is used for:

-      * Presentation and validation in the :ref:`command-rose-config-edit` GUI.
-      * Validation using the :ref:`command-rose-macro` command.

-      Metadata does not affect the running of an :term:`application <Rose app>` or :term:`Cylc suite`.

-      See also:

-      * :ref:`Metadata`

-   Rosie Suite
-      A Rosie suite is a :term:`Rose suite configuration` which is managed using the Rosie system.

-      When a suite is managed using Rosie:

-      * The :term:`suite directory` is added to version control.
-      * The suite is registered in a database.

-      See also:

-      * :ref:`Rosie Tutorial <tutorial-rosie>`